StephenOTT/ProcessProjectTemplate/docs/helpers.md

 All examples are Javascript based.

-## Load Config.js as a Process Variable
+## Load Config.js into memory and into a Process Variable(optional)

 ```javascript
 /**